 How will I find out the results of PLAR assessment?

 A letter will be issued to the candidate regarding the results of the PLAR assessment.
 If credit is awarded, you will receive an "PLA" for the challenged course.
 If credit is not awarded, you are required to continue with the course as scheduled.

 What can I do if I am unsatisfied with the results of my PLAR assessment?

-If you are unsatisfied with the results of your PLAR assessment, you may complete and submit an Appeal Application within 30 days of the assessment results.
-The Appeal Committee will commence re-evaluation of your assessment accordingly.
+If you are unsatisfied with the results of your PLAR assessment, you may complete and submit an Appeal Application within 10 days of the assessment results.
+The Dean's Advisory Committee on Student Appeals (DACSA) will commence re-evaluation of your assessment accordingly.

 How many times can I challenge a didactic course or APPE?

 Students may not challenge a didactic course or APPE more than once.